cgamcs/cgamcs/README.md

 <br><br>
 I'm interested in full-stack development, I'm currently in 6th semester.
 <br><br>
-In addition to university in my free time I study html, css, sass, js, node, php and sql creating projects besides that I like to play video games
+In addition to university in my free time I study html, css, sass, js, node, typescript, react, php and mysql creating projects besides that I like to play video games